Derpific/Core-DB/README.md

 # Athena's Databases
-Database queries for Athena connections through PHP done via a library providing asynchronous connections (libasynql).
+Database queries used by Athena to connect to MySQL.
+Done in PHP with libasynql library which provides asynchronous connections and more efficiency.